fotor-2025042422352

 "He drove poorly.
-During the drivers' meeting, we discussed how to handle the situation, and Lewis promised to always maintain the same speed for the entire presence of the safety car on the track.
+During the drivers' meeting, we discussed how to handle the situation, and Lewis promised to always maintain the same speed for the entire presence of the safety car on track.
 But during the race, he didn't do it.
-Now we know what his behaviors are".
+Now we know what his behaviour is".

 Everyone is mad at Lewis Hamilton.
 Furious, that is.
-At first, it was only Fernando Alonso fighting him, enraged by alleged favoritism towards the British driver from his British team, fearing sneaky sabotage against him (he is convinced he also suffered some in Japan); now, the group of drivers ready to accuse him has expanded, to the point that the FIA has opened an investigation into the man who is on the verge of winning the World Championship.
+At first, it was only Fernando Alonso fighting him, enraged by alleged favouritism towards the British driver from his British team, fearing sneaky sabotage against him (he is convinced he suffered some in Japan too); now, the group of drivers ready to accuse him has expanded, to the point that the FIA has opened an investigation into the man who is on the verge of winning the World Championship.
 Under scrutiny, in the venomous comments of his colleagues and in the images that the race stewards in Shanghai began to carefully examine yesterday, is Hamilton's way of driving behind the safety car.
-An improper maneuver that could cost Hamilton dearly and reopen the race for the World Championship.
-On Friday, October 5th, 2007, Lewis Hamilton will be interrogated and called to justify his behavior.
+An improper manoeuvre that could cost Hamilton dearly and reopen the race for the World Championship.
+On Friday, October 5, 2007, Lewis Hamilton will be interrogated and called to justify his behaviour.
 He risks suffering the same penalty as Sebastian Vettel in Japan, a ten-place drop from his position on the starting grid.
-But there are even those who hypothesize that Lewis Hamilton's victory in Japan could be taken away, perhaps with a posthumous pit stop, those 25 seconds to be added to his time that would relegate him to fourth place (5 fewer points in the global ranking), making him surpassed by Heikki Kovalainen, Kimi Raikkonen, and David Coulthard, but it is a somewhat difficult hypothesis.
+But there are even those who hypothesise that Lewis Hamilton's victory in Japan could be taken away, perhaps with a posthumous pit stop, those 25 seconds to be added to his time that would relegate him to fourth place (5 fewer points in the standings), making him get overtaken by Heikki Kovalainen, Kimi Räikkönen, and David Coulthard, but it is a somewhat difficult hypothesis.
 Pending the judges' decision, the fact remains that Lewis Hamilton has many more enemies.
 Sebastian Vettel says:

 And Robert Kubica adds: